jmerle/inkdrop-plugin-template/README.md

 ## Usage

-Hello World plugin usage, supported by screenshots where useful.
+Plugin usage, supported by screenshots where useful.

 ## Changelog